Change At Work

 ""

-Only 30% often or always examine past successes and failures
+Only 30% often or always examine past successes and failures to inform new D&I change initiatives.

 ""

-Only 40% report that their organisation often or always sets
+Only 40% report that their organisation often or always sets realistic D&I change-related goals.

 ""

-always monitors and evaluates the impact of its D&I change initiatives.
+Only 37% of practitioners report that their organisation often or always monitors and evaluates the impact of its D&I change initiatives.

-A Model for D&I Organisational Change
+A model for D&I organisational change

-This evidence-based way of approaching D&I organisational change, differs to approaches typically taken by D&I practitioners and change agents.
+This evidence-based way of approaching D&I organisational change differs to approaches typically taken by D&I practitioners and change agents.
 It is cyclic in nature and has four components:

-First Switch for Change: Diagnose the Fundamental Need
+Diagnose the Fundamental Need

 The evidence base shows that conducting a rigorous diagnosis in which data are gathered from different sources (including employees) is critical.

-Second Switch for Change: Design D&I change that works
+Design D&I change that works

 Organisational change that works needs to have realistic specific goals, incorporate evidence-based effective interventions and more.

-Third Switch for Change: Engage and enable staff to lead your D&I Change
+Engage and enable staff to lead your D&I Change

 The scientific evidence indicates that organisational change that works needs to communicate a compelling change vision repetitively and consistently, build staff capability in dealing with change and in D&I and more.

-Fourth Switch for Change: Embed and Evaluate to make your D&I Change stick
+Embed and Evaluate to make your D&I Change stick

 Year-on-year change tends to be slow and requires a sustained effort over time.
-The evidence shows that for change to be sustained over time.

-Infographic of Change at Work model
+Change at Work 4 step model

 DCA encourages Members to access and utilise our research.